-- Legal recourse for U.S. stockholders of the new company and the enforcement of legal judgments against the company under the U.S. securities laws; - The transparency (or lack thereof) of the new locale's legal system; - Adoption of any shareholder-unfriendly corporate law provisions; - Actual, quantifiable tax benefits associated with foreign incorporation; - Potential for accounting manipulations and/or discrepancies; - Any pending U.S. legislation concerning offshore companies; - Prospects of reputational harm and potential damage to brand name via increased media coverage concerning corporate expatriation.
+- > Vote case-by-case on proposed offshore moves, taking into consideration: - > Legal recourse for U.S. stockholders of the new company and the enforcement of legal judgments against the company under the U.S. securities laws; - > The transparency (or lack thereof) of the new locale's legal system; - Adoption of any shareholder-unfriendly corporate law provisions; - > Actual, quantifiable tax benefits associated with foreign incorporation; - > Potential for accounting manipulations and/or discrepancies; - > Any pending U.S. legislation concerning offshore companies; - Prospects of reputational harm and potential damage to brand name via increased media coverage concerning corporate expatriation. - > Generally vote for shareholder requests calling for "expatriate" companies that are domiciled abroad yet predominantly owned and operated in America to re-domesticate back to a U.S. state jurisdiction.

-Furthermore, generally support shareholder requests calling for "expatriate" companies that are domiciled abroad yet predominantly owned and operated in America to re-domesticate back to a U.S. state jurisdiction.
-While a firm's country of incorporation will remain the primary basis for evaluating companies, Taft-Hartley Advisory Services will generally apply its U.S. policies to the extent possible with respect to issuers that file DEF 14As, 10-K annual reports, and 10-Q quarterly reports, and are thus considered domestic issuers by the U.S. Securities and Exchange Commission (SEC).
+While a firm's country of incorporation will remain the primary basis for evaluating companies, Public Fund Advisory Services will generally apply its U.S. policies to the extent possible with respect to issuers that file DEF 14As, 10-K annual reports, and 10-Q quarterly reports, and are thus considered domestic issuers by the U.S. Securities and Exchange Commission (SEC).
 U.S. policies will also apply to companies listed on U.S. exchanges as Foreign Private Issuers (FPIs) and that may be exempt from the disclosure and corporate governance requirements that apply to most companies traded on U.S. exchanges, including a number of SEC rules and stock market listing requirements.
 Corporations that have reincorporated outside the U.S. have found themselves subject to a combination of governance regulations and best practice standards that may not be entirely compatible with an evaluation framework based solely on the country of incorporation.